MithileshGungah/Data-Science-Portfolio/Short-Term Sales Forecasting Under Volatile Demand/README.md

 This project develops a **production-oriented short-term sales forecasting framework** for a highly volatile daily retail demand series.

-Approximately **four years of historical transaction data** were aggregated into a continuous daily time series and used to benchmark **eight forecasting models** spanning **classical statistical models, lagged-feature-based machine learning models, and deep learning approaches**:
+Approximately **four years of historical transaction data** were aggregated into a continuous daily time series and used to benchmark **eight forecasting models** spanning **classical statistical methods, lagged-feature-based machine learning models, and deep learning approaches**:

 - Naive baseline
 - Seasonal Naive